 FORMAT The paper contains three parts.
 Each part of the test focuses on a different type of interaction: between the interlocutor and each candidate, between the two candidates, and among all three.
-TIMING 16 minutes TASK TYPES Short exchanges with the interlocutor: a 2-minute individual 'long turn', a collaborative task involving both candidates, and a follow-up discussion.
-MARKS Candidates are assessed on their performance throughout.
+TIMING 16 minutes TASK TYPES Short exchanges with the interlocutor: a 2-minute individual 'long turn', a collaborative task involving both candidates, and a follow-up discussion MARKS Candidates are assessed on their performance throughout.
 During the test, one examiner, the interlocutor, conducts the test and gives a global assessment of each candidate's performance.
 The other, the assessor, focuses solely on assessing each candidate's ability.

-TASK TYPE AND FORMAT

-Responding to questions from the

-interlocutor.

-FOCUS The candidate has to demonstrate

-the ability to use general social and interactive language skills to provide information about themselves.

-TASK TYPE AND FORMAT A collaborative task.
+PART 1 TASK TYPE AND Responding to questions from the FORMAT interlocutor.
+FOCUS The candidate has to demonstrate the ability to use general social and interactive language skills to provide information about themselves.
+PART 2 TASK TYPE A collaborative task.
 Candidates are given photographs to discuss.
+They AND FORMAT given photographs to discuss.
 They are then asked to work towards a negotiated completion of a decision-making task.
 When completing the task, they are expected to give opinions, elicit and negotiate, and show they can manage a discussion.

-TASK TYPE AND FORMAT A 2-minute long turn for each candidate plus a follow-up discussion.
+PART 3 TASK TYPE A 2-minute long turn for each AND FORMAT candidate plus a follow-up discussion.
+FOCUS